Morwoi/PORTFOLIO-Data-Mart-Erstellung-in/README.md

+Here’s a more structured format with the proper closing of the code block:

+- The **bash code block** starts after three backticks with `bash` and ends with another set of three backticks (` ``` `) at the end.

+This way, your Markdown document will correctly format the code.

 # PORTFOLIO-Data-Mart-Erstellung-in

 This guide will walk you through setting up SQL with Python using `SQLite`.
 You can adapt this guide for other databases such as MySQL or PostgreSQL by installing the corresponding libraries.